-1.2 Equipment Purpose and Description
+1.3 Equipment Purpose and Description

-The HVDL system is a G.SHDSL-based multiplexing system that combines up to three voice lines and one 10 BaseT Ethernet line onto a single twisted-copper pair.
-This system consists of a Central Office Terminal (COT), up to three repeaters and a remote terminal (RT).
+The HVDL system is a G.SHDSL-based multiplexing system that combines up to 3 voice lines oand one 10 BaseT Ethernet line onto a single twisted-copper pair.
+This system consists of a central office terminal (COT), a remote terminal (RT) and an optional repeater.
 The COT multiplexes the voice lines and 10 BaseT Ethernet line.
-It also provides power to the repeaters.
-The RT demultiplexes the voice lines and 10 BaseT Ethernet lines.
-Line-powered RTs can provide up to three voice lines.
-Local-powered RTs can provide only one voice line.
+It also provides power to the RT, which demultiplexes the voice lines and 10 BaseT Ethernet lines, and to the repeater (if used) which extends the allowable distance between the COT and the RT.